Help & resources

 To speak to an adviser about insurance and better understand the different types of cover we provide, call us on 0800 640 6600 or get a quick quote online.

-Markel is regulated by the Financial Conduct Authority and the Prudential Regulation Authority – details of which you’ll find on the Financial Services Register.
+Markel Direct is a trading name of Markel International Insurance Company Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Find out more on the Financial Services Register.